PHX2600/The-Archive/forum/Meeting Discussions/2406 - Proposed new meeting location Cartel Coffee (Tempe).md

 Posted by **Rax** on Tue March 19th, 2013 10:52:50 PM

-I'd also add checking to see if they mind us doing &quot;presentations&quot; there.
+I'd also add checking to see if they mind us doing "presentations" there.

 --------------------------------------------------------------------------------